namshi/namshi.github.com/source/team/index.markdown

     Prior to joining Namshi, she was a Product Owner at Adabisc in Qatar where she spent a year focusing on the development of products in Entertainment Technology.
 Her work there made her realize that product management is what she wants to specialize in;  she very much likes being part of and foreseeing every aspect of product development.
     Before that, Yomna worked in research and software development in Carnegie Mellon University in Qatar for 2 years.
 She holds a B.Sc. in Computer Engineering from the American University in Cairo.
 She also wants to tour the world: 18 done and 188 more to go!

+*   ##<div id="Andrey Komarov">Andrey Komarov</div>
+    {% img left team /images/andrey.jpg Andrey Komarov %}
+    I always tried to figure out how internet works, from it's early days and up to this moment  - there is still a lot of things to know.
+    In the mean time I've tried to manage and optimize systems for running web sites, starting from the shared hosting times on unix-based machines.
+I really like to debug internal system processes, this gives a better understanding of how systems works from deep inside.
+    Around a year ago I  discovered a kubernetes and focused on this amazing technology.
+I hope I'll continue to grow professionally in this direction together with the Namshi team.

 <h2 class="department">Alumni: rockers who have been with us!</h2>

 We'd also like to list here the rockstars who have been with us over the past months or years, and have given a core contribution to our technical stack.

+*   ##<div id="Oluwaseun Obajobi">Oluwaseun Obajobi</div>
+    {% img left team /images/oba.jpeg Oluwaseun Obajobi %}
+    **Oluwaseun Obajobi** is the Lead System Administrator at Namshi.com (a Rocket Internet Venture), He is responsible for leading the System Administration team.
+    Prior to joining Namshi, he has been involved in numerous IT projects in Nigeria, Serbia and the UAE for the past 5 years.
+    Oba drives the team approach from traditional system administration to DevOps with implementation of different practices and tools.
+    Oba holds a Bachelor's Degree in Computer Engineering, and a Master's Degree in IT Management from Obafemi Awolowo University and University of Wollongong respectively.

+*   ##<div id="Mohamed Amin">Mohamed Amin</div>
+    {% img left team /images/amin.jpg Mohamed Amin %}
+    **Mohamed Amin** is a Front End Developer working at Namshi.com, he has been passionate about Web development ever since the 33.6k internet modem!
+He acquired most of the experience he has through self education since highschool.
+Amin worked as a Web and UI Designer in creative agencies and software houses in Egypt delivering creative designs and neat UI prototypes.
+    Amin is focuses on delivering solutions with optimized experience therefore he stands and fights for the UX aspects in the products he is involved in.
+He co-founded Web designers community in Alexandria (AWB) also participated  in number of  startup conferences.
+    Amin believes that Web design became a comfort zone of his capabilities, so, working in Namshi will give Amin exposure to new technologies and opportunity to keep his learning curve alive and to explore the new world of E-commerce!

 *   ##<div id="Gabriel Izebhigie">Gabriel Izebhigie</div>
     {% img left team /images/gabriel.jpg Gabriel Izebhigie %}